Have you ever wanted to try your hand at spin art painting, but don't have a fancy spin art machine?

 Want to take DIY spin art to the next level?
 Watch how Jonathan Peek uses a drill!

-If you need a great salad spinner to create some spin art, be sure to check out Jane's article over on Catchy Finds for the best salad spinners!
+If you need a great salad spinner to create some spin art, be sure to check out Amy's Find article for awesome spinners and Catchy Finds for the best salad spinners!

 Interested in learning about other arts and crafts projects?